dipterix/filearray/README.md

 ```

 If `OpenMP` is detected, then the number of threads the maximum number of `CPU` cores on your machine, or `8`, depending on whichever is smaller.
-The maximum number of threads is limited because the performance bottle-neck often comes from hard drive speed, not the total cores.
+The maximum number of threads is limited because the performance bottle-neck often comes from hard drive speed, not the total processing cores.

-Simultaneous file read/write operations is recommended on modern `NVMe` solid-state drives or server `RAIDs`.
+Simultaneous file read/write operation is recommended on modern `NVMe` solid-state drives or server `RAIDs`.
 On traditional `HDD`, it is recommended to use single thread.

 #### II.
 Notes on precision